EcsRx/EcsR3/docs/shared/faqs-etc.md

 ### How is this any better than uFrame ECS, Entitas, Some other ECS system?

-Chances are it is not, its just different.
+Chances are it is not, it's just different.

 Like Entitas is great and is very similar to this project, however it doesn't really have a complex reaction system, so anything you want to do reactively is a bit of a pain.
 Other than that this is pretty much the same sort of thing as Entitas.